w3c/wai-about-wai/_about/projects/easy-reading/index.md

 {:#deliverables}

 - **Work package 1: IPAR-UCD Methodology Development and Application** - Development of an Inclusive Participatory Action Research approach for Research & Development (R&D) in the sense of design based research.
-- **Work package 2: Innovative Interface Concepts** - Development of adaptive personalized user interface concepts for people with cognitive disabilities.
+- **Work package 2: Innovative Interface Concepts** - Development of adaptive personalized user interface concepts for people with cognitive and learning disabilities.
 - **Work package 3: Tracking and Reasoning** - Development of tracking engines that uses sensors (eye-tracker, MS Kinect etc.) and user input (touches, mouse movement, keystrokes) to detect and understand the situation the user faces (e.g. attention, stress, confusion).
 - **Work package 4: Profiling and Knowledge Base** - Development of a module for individual user profiles and knowledge base and a system that is capable of matching requests for content simplification.
 - **Work package 5: Automatic Translation/Annotation/Adaptation of Content and User-Interaction** - Implementation of services to feed the interface with alternative format and display of content.